What is amyloidosis?

 - Inotersen (Tegsedi™) – Approved following priority review by Health Canada in October 2018 for the treatment of stage 1 or stage 2 polyneuropathy in adult patients with hATTR amyloidosis.
 Inotersen was also approved in Europe in July 2018 and in the US in October 2018.

-- Patisiran (Onpattro™) – Approved in the US and Europe in August 2018 for the treatment of hATTR amyloidosis in adults with stage 1 or stage 2 polyneuropathy.
-Currently undergoing priority review by Health Canada.
+- Patisiran (Onpattro™) – Approved following priority review by Health Canada in July 2019 for the treatment of polyneuropathy in adult patients with hereditary transthyretin-mediated (hATTR) amyloidosis.
+Patisiran was also approved in the US and Europe in August 2018 for the treatment of hATTR amyloidosis in adults with stage 1 or stage 2 polyneuropathy.

 Removing the amyloid deposits – There are currently no approved drugs aimed at removing amyloid deposits in hATTR, however there are drugs currently being tested in clinical trials.